ethereum/zkvm-website/src/content/blog/sp1-fv.md

 After we reported the JALR bug to them, Succinct reported that they fixed it in SP1 [v6.1.0](https://github.com/succinctlabs/sp1/releases/tag/v6.1.0) (see the [`fix: JALR LSB clearing`](https://github.com/succinctlabs/sp1/commit/ea9cadcbcf0a582a9d78f19c9a9ce75f66781399) commit).
 We have not attempted to update the Lean proofs.

-# Reiterating the Value of Standards
+# Reiterating the value of standards

 When informed of the JALR bug, Succinct promptly acknowledged the finding, and their next release of SP1 contained a patch, demonstrating their commitment to following standards.